Mind the Gap: Aligning Knowledge Bases with User Needs to Enhance Mental Health Retrieval: Methodology

 This metric is inspired by the Term Frequency-Inverse Document Frequency (TF-IDF) formula~\citep{tfidf}, which measures how important a word is to a particular document in a collection by weighing a term’s local frequency against its global rarity:

 where $f_{t,d}$ is the frequency of term $t$ in document $d$, $df(t)$ is the number of documents containing $t$, and $N$ is the total number of documents.

-We adapted the TF–IDF concept from the \textit{word–document} setting to the \textit{subtopic–query} setting.
-In standard TF–IDF, a \textit{word} is considered important if it occurs frequently in a given \textit{document} (local frequency) but is relatively rare across the entire \textit{corpus} (global rarity).
-Analogously, in our formulation, a \textit{subtopic} is considered under-served if it appears frequently in user \textit{queries} (local demand) but is covered by relatively few \textit{documents} in the knowledge base (global rarity).
-This adaptation allows us to quantify coverage gaps as the imbalance between what users ask about and what resources actually exist.
+We adapted TF--IDF from the \textit{word--document} to the \textit{subtopic--query} setting by redefining its components.
+Here, term frequency ($TF$) measures how often a \textit{subtopic} appears across user \textit{queries} (local demand), while inverse document frequency ($IDF$) measures how many \textit{documents} in the knowledge base cover that subtopic (global supply).
+Subtopics with high $TF$ but low $IDF$ indicate areas where user demand exceeds available content, quantifying coverage gaps between what users seek and what information exists.

 where $f_p(t)$ is the number of queries labeled with subtopic $t$, $df(t)$ is the number of \textit{\textit{\textit{mindline.sg}}} documents covering $t$, $D$ is the total number of documents, $c = 1$ is a smoothing constant, and $\alpha = 1.5$ amplifies the effect of underrepresented topics.

-Thus, the score highlights subtopics with high demand but low supply, identifying knowledge gaps that limit the users' ability to find needed resources.
+Thus, the score highlights subtopics with high demand but low supply, identifying knowledge gaps that limit the users' ability to find resources.